ragb0n/head-of-state/README.md

 ## General info
 Project of real time strategy browser game (like Tribal Wars, OGame etc.).
-Project uses Laravel framework and focuses on it's most important elements, like Blade tempalte engine, Doctrine ORM, MVC etc. This project was used as a part of an engineering thesis.
+Project uses Laravel framework and was used as a part of an engineering thesis.
+The aim of the tesis and this project was to show in practice the use of the most important functionalities, elements of the Laravel framework on the example of a browser-based RTS game, like Blade tempalte engine, Doctrine ORM, MVC etc., so it wasn't supposed to create complete game, but only to implement functions which could use mentioned Laravel's elements.

 ## Used technologies
 Project is created with: